 Less is More

 Often, companies try to fit too much information on their banners and they end up being a cluttered mess.
 Your banners will have more impact if you keep them simple.
 Stand-up banners get peoples’ attention.
 Let your salespeople and marketing collateral educate them.

-Your photography should be pleasing to the eye and compliment your company.
+Your photography should be pleasing to the eye and complement your company.
 White space or negative space is not wasted space.
 I get it: you’re paying for real estate so why not use it all?
 White space or negative space can help create interest and direct the eye.
 Keep your design clean, simple, and easy to read.
 Just because there’s empty space, doesn’t mean you should fill it.

 Short, Simple Messaging